BIVROST/360WebPlayer/README.md

 Some interesting API methods:

-`player.view.zoom` (number): property allowing to set or get the current zoom, default value is `1`, higher values zoom in, lower zoom out.
+`player.view.zoom` (number): gets or sets the current zoom, default value is `1`, higher values zoom in, lower zoom out.

-`player.ui.show()`, `player.ui.hide()`: show or hide the UI.
+`player.ui.show()`, `player.ui.hide()`: shows or hides the UI.

 `player.ui.autohide` (number): number of seconds of user inactivity after which the UI hides, set to `0` to never hide.

-`player.media.play()`: plays the video
+`player.media.play()`: plays the movie

-`player.media.pause()`: pauses the video
+`player.media.pause()`: pauses the movie

-`player.media.pauseToggle()`: toggles the pause button
+`player.media.pauseToggle()`: plays or pauses the movie

 `player.media.rewind()`: resets the movie

-`player.media.time` (number): get or set the current time of the movie (in seconds).
+`player.media.time` (number): gets or sets the current time of the movie (in seconds).

-`player.media.duration` (number): get the total time of the movie (in seconds).
+`player.media.duration` (number): gets the total time of the movie (in seconds).

-`player.media.loop` (boolean): get or set if the movie should loop.
+`player.media.loop` (boolean): gets or sets if the movie should loop.

-`player.input.clampY` (boolean): should user movement be constrained if he looks too far up or down, default true (does not restrict VR headset movement).
+`player.input.clampY` (boolean): should user movement be constrained if he or she looks too far up or down, default true (does not restrict VR headset movement).

-`player.input.lookEuler` ([THREE.Euler][51]): get or set the direction that the user is looking towards, does include VR headset movement (`vrLookQuaternion` if for that).
+`player.input.lookEuler` ([THREE.Euler][51]): gets or sets the direction that the user is looking towards, does include VR headset movement (`vrLookQuaternion` is for that).
 The values are in radians.

-`player.input.keyboardSpeed` (number): get or set the speed in which the keyboard rotates the camera, value in radians per second.
-Default PI/2.
+`player.input.keyboardSpeed` (number): gets or sets the speed in which the keyboard rotates the camera, value in radians per second.
+Default π/2 (full horizontal rotation in 4 seconds).

-`player.fullscreen` (boolean): get or set if the player is displayed in fullscreen.
+`player.fullscreen` (boolean): gets or sets if the player is displayed in fullscreen.
 Browsers require this to be called in a user event handler.

 `Bivrost.Loader(domNode)`: if you have changed a part of HTML code and want it parsed for `bivrost-player` tags, you can call this static function on a dom node or `document.body`.
 Already parsed tags will not be parsed again.